 1796.
 Amelia daughter of Thomas Neate described in The monthly Magazine as of Binfield, marries AE Young at Orlingbury, Northants

 1825.
 Death of Thomas Neate at Binfield Lodge, Berks.

-The bust of Pope is inherited by the banker William Moreland 1738 -1815
+The bust of Pope once belonging to Mrs Vandewall is inherited from William Seward by the banker William Moreland (1738 -1815).